MathiasDamsgaard/Comp_Social_Sci_Webpage/content/network-analysis.md

 ```
 NOTE: SKRIV NOGET OM DISSE STATS OG HVILKET REGIME NETVÆRKET ER I

 To investigate if the PyPi network has meaningfullness it is advisable to generate a set of randomized graphs with the same underlying in- and out-degrees of each individual node in the network.
-This is to make sure that the assortativity which can be found is not due to any structural feature.
-Therefore these rules were applied to the randomization.
+This is to make sure that the calculated assortativity is not due to any structural features.
+Therefore, these rules were applied to the randomization.
 1. It should not have multilinks
 2. It should not have self-loops
 3. It should let the in- and out-degree stay the same during node swapping

-This randomization (which is also known as R-S randomization which is used to generate simple networks) was applied and 50 random graphs were generated.
+This randomization, also known as R-S randomization, was used to generate 50 simple random networks.
 The pseudocode is provided below:

 ```python
 function degree_preserving_randomization( G ):